Welder Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for welders in Washington DC?

 Federal contractors and construction firms operating in the DC metro area are the most active sponsors for welder roles.
-Companies supporting GSA building projects, Metro system infrastructure, and defense facility maintenance have historically filed H-2B and H-1B petitions for skilled tradespeople.
+Companies supporting GSA building projects, Metro system infrastructure, and defense facility maintenance have historically filed H-2B visa and H-1B visa petitions for skilled tradespeople.
 Firms like Clark Construction and Hensel Phelps, which hold substantial federal contracts in the region, are worth researching for sponsorship activity.

 Which visa types are most common for welder roles in Washington DC?